How Often Should You Post Online?

 Mistake #2: “… find out what all the online experts had to say…”

 Most online experts will guide you through strategy, and they will often re-iterate the FAQ’s, guides and documentation that can be provided by software providers.
 Looking back, I wish that I had avoided all experts e-books, and just read the documentation from each online software service itself.

 For example, you could buy two $99 e-books or mini-courses about email marketing and Facebook advertising.
-The chances are that you will learn better and faster getting started on the platforms, and reading the user guides provided by Facebook, MailChimp or anyone else.
+The chances are that you’ll learn better and faster getting started on the platforms, and reading the user guides provided by Facebook, MailChimp or anyone else.
 The manuals from the software providers will not be out of date either.

 That’s not the only reason why we should often avoid experts.
 They’ll not be in your niche or know your clients.
 What works in one industry won’t work in another.
-You will get advice that leads you down the wrong path.
+You’ll get advice that leads you down the wrong path.

 Another problem is that you end up spending too much time on consumption and not enough on production.
-It is better to learn by doing, testing and scaling.
-The deeper you get into the ‘world of experts’, the further you get away from simple principles like this 2 step path to success:
+It’s better to learn by doing, testing and scaling.
+The deeper you get into the ‘world of experts’, the further you get away from simple principles like this two step path to success:

 - Find one person who will buy your product or service.

 - Find ten more.

 Another reason why gurus and experts can be overrated is the fact that many make their living by telling you how to make yours!
 They don’t walk the walk; they need a steady stream of new wannabe followers!

 If you find an expert who will work for you and create the desired result, then you are paying for value exchange.
 The previous few paragraphs refer to ‘guru’s’ who do not do any work for you.
 If you want to hire someone to create a new website or run an ad campaign, then you’ll want an expert.

 Mistake #3: “I understood how to communicate effectively in the ‘real world’ but somehow thought that it might be different online.”